SamSamhuns/manp/README.md

         $ ln -s /[ABSOLUTE_PATH]/manp /usr/local/bin
         ```

-        \* If the original location of the `manp` executable is changed, the soft link must be updated again with the above command.
+        *Note:* If the original location of the `manp` executable is changed, the soft link must be updated again with the above command.

     -   **Alternative:**